jsubercaze/middleware2016/README.md

 The instructions for the project are available [here](https://github.com/jsubercaze/middleware2016/blob/master/Middleware%20Project.pdf).

-Each group is made of 3 or 4 students.
+Each group is made of up to 4 students.

 ## Deadlines